ImAKappa/ImaginaryCTF2024/writeups/web-p2c/WRITEUP.md

     ...
 ```

-This means if we use the above payload, we'll only end up injecting the output of `rgb_parse(main())` (which is just some tuple of red-green-blue values)
+This means if we use the above payload, we'll only end up injecting the output of `rgb_parse(main())` (which is just some tuple of red-green-blue values).

 We need to modify our payload such that the flag is **in the last line printed to standard out**.
 This is pretty straightforward; we can just end the program as soon as we print the flag.